copsTvFan/cops-episode-guide/guide.md

   yelling.
 They find an Irish good luck ring are any of them Irish?
 Did you go to St. Michael's High School in 1972?
 It's not the families jewelry it's someone else's.
-- Original (uncensored) segment 3: With a taxi cab driver.
+- Segment 3:
-- New (censored segment 3): Jersey City (11:50 PM) Officer Thomas Porter gets out of his car at a park that overlooks the NYC skyline with the World Trade Center.
+    - Original (uncensored) segment 3): Jersey City (11:50 PM) Officer Thomas Porter gets out of his car at a park that overlooks the NYC skyline with the World Trade Center.
 They park everywhere, but there's a fire pump they block.
 He has to chase them away to get them to park somewhere else.
       (12:21 AM Stolen Car Call) He gets in his car and they give chase on the Pulasky Skyway into Newark.
 Officer Robert Falconetti drives.
 A cop tells them they are 'crazy Marty.'
 They stop on a bridge, get out and run.
 Sirens are heard down the road.
 They are supposed to be around somewhere.
 They look over the bridge thinking he went over, but he didn't jump, he was hanging over the side.
 They ask the guy they caught where do your friends live.
 On High St. in Jersey City.
 They go down and look up.
       They were chased down the ramp and one of the guys is hiding in the weeds somewhere.
 There was an accident the police were handling and they were trapped with nowhere to go so one guy jumped off the ramp, but who knows.
       (Street Patrol) Cops go to a lot where kids robbed a truck full of candy.
       Kids are dumping candy in a lot.
 The people say there wasn't much before, then they saw them come around and dump some more.
 They ask what kind of truck it was.
 They are from the factory back there, it's a white truck.
       It's a candy caper.
 Thomas jokes for them to be under arrest and they all do and laugh.
 They doubt the thief will come back and the kids are having a ball with it, the candy is probably bad, but they'll let them have fun with it.
 (1:47 AM) They find a car turned on its side.
 They parked it in front of a gate that reads, "No No No parking Anytime" in white spray paint.
 They got mad at them so the cops help out and turn the car back over.
 Over the credits is the mother daughter drug team at the station.
+    - New (censored) segment 3: "a completely new segment".

 ### CP-322